httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Example-Dict:  a=1,    b=2;x=1;y=2,   c=(a   b   c)
 ~~~

-The following example shows the component values for these example header fields, presented using the signature base format defined in in {{create-sig-input}}:
+The following example shows the component values for these example header fields, presented using the signature base format defined in {{create-sig-input}}:

 ~~~
 "host": www.example.com